 To avoid the mess indoors we tried giving him a raw bone in a quiet area outside despite the biting winter cold, but our early celebratory smiles quickly turned to dismay as we watched Oji’s slimy bone pick up grass, mud, and other ‘goodies’ off the ground straight into his mouth.
 Of course, we had also forgotten that despite its greenish-brown off-putting appearance, his bone smelled wonderful to other local dogs and they had come to investigate.
 He then understandably tried his best to keep it all to himself by attempting to swallow the bone.
 Needless to say that was our first and last time doing that.

 Chewing outside isn't always pretty for our furry friends.

-We had found the right chews for our dog, but it had become a chore to provide them.
+We had found the right chews for our dog, but it had become an anxiety inducing chore to provide them.
 Discouraged, we gradually cut down on providing dog chews.

 Is there nothing that can make chewing a better experience?